 - Canola oil: In certain recipes, replacing butter with oil works well, especially if the recipe calls for melted butter.
 Fiddle with your favorite recipes to figure out when canola works instead of butter; when baking chocolate chip cookies, I've had success substituting half a cup of canola oil for half a cup of unsalted butter.
 Although slightly higher in calories, canola is much lower in saturated fat, cholesterol, and sodium.

 - Greek yogurt: Replace half the amount of butter in your cookie recipes with half the amount of full-fat plain Greek yogurt.
 For example, if the recipe calls for one cup of butter, use half a cup of butter and one quarter cup of yogurt.
 You'll reduce the calories and the saturated fat.
 Play around with using more yogurt and less butter to see if you still like the taste and consistency.
 Here are more ways to use Greek yogurt in baking recipes .
-If you're avoiding dairy, use soy yogurt instead.
+If you're avoiding dairy, use soy yogurt instead, like this recipe for protein banana bread .